UTIs in children are common and treatable. To prevent complications, call your child's doctor to get treatment as soon as you notice symptoms.

 - Nausea, vomiting or loss of appetite

-- Pain below your child's belly button
+- Pain below the belly button

-- Pain or burning sensation when your child urinates
+- Pain or burning sensation when urinating

 - Waking at night to urinate